- Canary Islands

 You will find here all the facilities like sunbeds, umbrellas and a beach bar, plus you'll have an amazing view, on this gorgeous beach with fine white sand and turquoise waters.

-Another lovely beach which is within walking distance from Morro Jable (or you can come by car if you decide to rent a car and explore the island on your own).
+Another lovely beach that is within walking distance from Morro Jable (or you can come by car if you decide to rent a car and explore the island on your own).

 The water is crystal clear, which is why it's regarded as one of the prettiest coves in Fuerteventura.